 - Managing the transaction

 Yes – We also have a rolodex of contractors we can refer.

-No. Do not try to sell your home yourself.
-There are a lot moving parts.
-Having the resources of a reputable firm like Shaheen, Ruth, Martin & Fonville and a FULL time Real Estate agent that can make your home a priority without any distractions provides priceless value.
-If you are unsuccessful your home may sit on the market longer than it should.
+No. There are a lot moving parts in the home sales process.
+Having the resources of a reputable firm and a FULL time Real Estate agent that can make your home a priority without any distractions provides immense value.
+If you decide to sell your home yourself and are unsuccessful your home may sit on the market longer than it should.
 This will make it harder to maximize profit.